andreaskuster/ner-and-pos-when-nothing-is-capitalized/README.md

 Additional details about the part-of-speech tagging part of the paper can be found in the separate [__pos/README.md__](pos/README.md).

 ## NER experiment
-BiLSTM-CRF using ELMo + Glove + character embeddings trained on CoNLL
+BiLSTM-CRF using Glove + character embeddings trained on CoNLL
 | Experiment | Train data | Test data | F1 Score | Avg | F1 Score from the paper   | Avg from the paper |
 | ---   | --- | --- | --- | --- | --- | --- |
 | 1.1   | Cased | Cased | 90.63 | - | 92.45| - |